floalex/floalex.github.io/index.md

 ---

 ## About me
 Hi, my name is Florence.
 I am a Software Engineer based in the SF Bay area.
-I have always had a passion in software development.
+I have always had a passion for software development.
 Recently, I co-created Layr: A decentralized p2p cloud file storage network.
 I have also completed other freelance projects in the past.
 I am proficient in JavaScript, Node.js, Ruby, Rails, React, and HTML&CSS.

 ---